kenn12-prog/NYC-Venue-Explorer/documentation.md

 ### Web Application Functions
 - List the main functionalities of the web application.
-- Describe how spatial-temporal queries are used in the application.
+- Describe how high-dimensional queries are used in the application.

 ---